zackmorgs/personal-website/README.md

 # my personal website

-I'm currently uploading it to my digital ocean server.
+This is mirrored to my digital ocean server currently at  I just cd build && serve on there.

+If you're curious, '''clone''' this and '''sudo npm ''' inside the same directory package.json exists in.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).